codeforamerica/ohana-api-admin/README.md

 ### Sign in
 The bootstrap script you ran earlier created three users for you that you can sign in with.
 You can see the username and password for each user in [db/seeds.rb](https://github.com/codeforamerica/ohana-api-admin/blob/master/db/seeds.rb).
 When you sign in with the first two, you'll have access to locations whose email or website domains match the domain name of the user's email address.
 The locations come from the [sample data](https://github.com/codeforamerica/ohana-api/blob/master/data/sample_data.json) provided by the Ohana API.

 The third user is there to let you try the interface as a master admin, but you can set any of the three users as an admin by setting the "role" field to "admin".
 To do that, you need direct access to your Mongo database.
-The easiest way to view and update Mongo data is with a GUI like [MongoHub](http://mongohub.todayclose.com/).
+The easiest way to view and update Mongo data is with a GUI like [one of these](http://docs.mongodb.org/ecosystem/tools/administration-interfaces/).

 ## Contributing